dimaslanjaka/static-blog-generator/source/_posts/The Legend Of Neverland/Quiz.md

 The four most important inventions of the 20th century are semiconductors?
-(O) The sea with the most islands in the world is Aegean Sea (O) The sea with the lowest salinity in the world is Baltic Sea (O) In order to maximize its effect, windbreak shall be formed with more than 10 rows of trees (O) In order to maximize its effect, windbreak shall be formed with 5 to 10 rows of trees (X) Noise pollution refers to noise over 90 decibels (X)
+(O) The sea with the most islands in the world is Aegean Sea (O) The sea with the lowest salinity in the world is Baltic Sea (O) The sea with the highest salinity in the world is Baltic Sea (X) In order to maximize its effect, windbreak shall be formed with more than 10 rows of trees (O) In order to maximize its effect, windbreak shall be formed with 5 to 10 rows of trees (X) Noise pollution refers to noise over 90 decibels (X)